Chakravarthy7102/chakravarthy7102.github.io/README.md

-Yes, I could have wrote this site in plain HTML but I never tried a SSG before so that's why I gave it a try.
+Yes, I could have wrote this site in plain HTML but I never tried a SSG(Well I could have used Next my goto web framework for now, But I didn't want to run a server as such) before so that's why
+I gave it a try.